 During B.C.'s Family Fishing Weekend, residents of Canada* can go fishing in most of B.C.’s tens-of-thousands of lakes and non-tidal streams, compliments of the provincial government.
-You do not need to buy or carry a Freshwater Fishing Licence for the weekend but if you would like to have one you can soon download it here and everyone can have fun within the rules.
+You do not need to buy or carry a Freshwater Fishing Licence for the weekend but if you would like to get one visit these links for a freshwater licence and for a salt water licence.

 If you need to purchase Conservation Surcharge Stamps to keep a Special Fish go to our search tool to find the licence vendor nearest you.
 Get your FREE COPIES of the Freshwater Fishing Regulations Synopsis from tackle shops and Government Agents throughout the province.
 Along with any recent updates, the Freshwater Fishing Regulations are also posted on the Internet.